stefanpantic-pdftools/wasm-emsdk-demo/README.md

 This repository contains code samples for several use cases of the Emscripten framework.

 Emscripten contains several facilities which enable seamless integration of C++ native code into JavaScript web application using WebAssembly.
-Emscripten includes a compiler (`emcc` and `em++`) which compile LLVM bytecode into WebAssembly, a library which enables creation and usage of native JavaScript objects directly inside C++ code, as well as facilities for exposing C++ functions to JavaScript via a JNI like interface called Embind.
+Emscripten includes a compiler (`emcc` and `em++`) which compiles LLVM code into WebAssembly, a library which enables creation and usage of native JavaScript objects directly inside C++ code, as well as facilities for exposing C++ functions to JavaScript via a JNI like interface called Embind.
+Emscripten also includes `emcmake`, a CMake wrapper which enables full usage of existing CMake build files.

 For more info on Emscripten visit [emscripten.org](https://emscripten.org/).